 Action Items:

-Withing 30 days of the AGM, ICANN Staff to prepare draft of 2018 GNSO Council meeting schedule for Council review and consideration.
+Within 30 days of the AGM, ICANN Staff to prepare draft of 2018 GNSO Council meeting schedule for Council review and consideration.
 The proposed draft should take into account the time zone spread of the newly formed version of the Council.

+Heather Forrest to ensure that meeting time rotation is feasible and if not, to propose amendment or additional time o include in the rotation.

 Replacement of Council Liaisons due to departure of existing liaisons